lukso-network/docs/docs/guides/04-create-lsp7-digital-asset.md

 </Tabs>

-## Transfer tokens between Universal Profiles
+## Transfer tokens to an other Universal Profile

 The following code snippet show how to transfer 15 tokens from your UP to another UP called `bobUP`.